MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 (c) any form of relationship between any MEF member and the recipient or user of this document.

 Implementation or use of specific MEF standards, specifications, or recommendations will be voluntary, and no Member shall be obliged to implement them by virtue of participation in MEF Forum.
-MEF is a non-profit international organization to enable the development and worldwide adoption of agile, assured and orchestrated network services.
+MEF is a non-profit international organization to enable the development and worldwide adoption of agile, assured, and orchestrated network services.
 MEF does not, expressly or otherwise, endorse or promote any specific products or services.

-© MEF Forum 2020.
-All Rights Reserved.